Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## Prologue and Epilogue

 Each `task` element can have a single `prologue` and a single `epilogue` element.
-Both `prologue` and `epilogue` properties are optional.
+The `prologue` and `epilogue` properties are both optional.

 ### The prologue property

-A `prologue` block in a `task` block is used when you want to execute certain commands prior to the commands of each job of that `task`.
+A `prologue` block in a `task` block is used when you want to execute certain commands prior to the commands of each job of a given `task`.
 This is usually the case with initialization commands that install software, start or stop services, etc.

 Please notice that a pipeline *will fail* if a command in a `prologue` block fails to execute for some reason.

-### Example of prologue
+### Example of the prologue property

 ``` yaml
 version: v1.0